jaideept/jaideeptelang/README.md

 10. An MVC view is serving the Angular application.

+11. a postman collection "ContactApi.postman_collection" is available inside ContactApi project to facilitate web api end point testing using Postman. this collection can be further extended with various combintions of input data for POST / PUT methods.

 A few additional notes:

 Due to time constraints, following are the items which i wish could have been implemented: